Seller Payouts

 ”, which can be seen in the response above.

-With this in hand, the mutation to exclude Vendors from a given payout is vendorPayoutsBulkExclude
+With this in hand, the mutation to exclude Sellers from a given payout is vendorPayoutsBulkExclude

 .
 It takes an argument of ids